-The department also offers a Political Science minor (here) and a variety of interdisciplinary minors, including particularly Asian Studies (here), Foreign Service (here), Political Journalism (here), and Global and Local Social Justice - Power, Society, Culture (here).
+The department also offers four interdisciplinary minors, including Asian Studies (here), Foreign Service (here), Political Journalism (here), and Global and Local Social Justice - Power, Society, Culture (here).

 - Students interested in law can choose to concentrate in public law, have many opportunities for internship, and benefit from assistance in law school applications from Dr. Morgan Hazelton, our department specialist in law and judicial politics.

 - Students interested in international affairs or a foreign service career can choose between the interdisciplinary International Studies major or the international affairs concentration in the Political Science major.
 They may pursue an interdisciplinary minor in Foreign Service.

 - Students interested in the practical application of academic knowledge about politics and organizations can choose the concentration in public policy.

 - There are distinctive interdisciplinary programs at SLU in many areas of the world, including Middle East Studies, Russian and East European Area Studies, and Latin American Studies. (more)

 - Students can study abroad at our sister campus in Madrid or at many other locations worldwide. (more)

 - Class sizes are small.
 Students can expect individualized attention from their professors and also have the opportunity to conduct research, either assisting professors with their research or writing an honors thesis. (more)

 - Undergraduates can start taking graduate classes before they earn their B.A. and quickly finish an M.A. as part of our accelerated M.A. program. (more)